montehoover/DiffuLLaMA/README.md

 </p>

 ### ⌚️ Update
+- May 2025.
+Minor updates for paper and code (bug fixed).
+Checkout the latest dLLM [Dream-7B](https://hkunlp.github.io/blog/2025/dream/) from our lab. 🎉
 - 19 Feb 2025.
 DiffuLLaMA has been accepted at ICLR2025! 🎉 Checkout our camera ready copy at [openreview](https://openreview.net/pdf?id=j1tSLYKwg8).
 We uploaded [LoRA adapater of DiffuLLaMA](https://huggingface.co/diffusionfamily/diffullama-gsm) finetuned on GSM8K-symbolic data.
 - 22 Nov 2024.
 Update evaluation scripts.